-- Use Management Tunnel: allows remote access to the oMG when private addresses are in use.
-This option should only be enabled on advice of Support. - Monitors: selects a defined monitor for detecting the availability of the link.
+- Auto Local IP: enables DHCP for this interface.
+The IP address will be assigned by a DHCP server connected to the access network. - DHCP Assumes Same Network: specifies whether to try to reconnect to the same DHCP assignment when the DCHP lease expires. - Local IP Address: specifies the static IP address if Auto Local IP is disabled. - Network Mask: specifies the network mask of the static IP address. - Gateway: specifies the default gateway when static IP address is used. - Automatic DNS: configures the interface to use the DNS servers specified by the DHCP server.
+This must be disabled if using a static IP address. - DNS 1: specifies the IP address of the domain name server. - DNS 2: specifies the IP address of the domain name server. - Masquerade: this enables network address translation for all LAN-originated traffic leaving the oMG WAN interface.
+This is usually the preferred setting. - Use Management Tunnel: the management tunnel is an optional specialized SSL VPN connection that is used only for two-way communication between the oMG and the oMM. - Monitor: defines the monitor for detecting the availability of the link.
 The factory-defined monitor is In Motion Network.
-This example should be replaced with your own monitor definition. - Monitor Mode: defines the action that will occur on the link if the monitor fails or succeeds: - Success in one monitor keeps the link up (default): if at least one monitor is reporting as active, then the link should be considered up. - Failure in one monitor declares the link down: if any one monitor is reporting as deactive, then the link should be considered down. - VPN: select None or one of the defined VPNs.
-This is only applicable if a VPN is configured through VPN Configuration. - Load Balanced: when enabled, traffic can be allocated to multiple active WAN links. - Weight: used with the Load Balanced option to distribute traffic over the various links.
+This example should be replaced with your own monitor definition. - Monitor Mode: defines the action that will occur on the link if the monitor fails or succeeds. - Use VPN: select None or one of the defined VPNs.
+This is only applicable if a VPN is configured through VPN Configuration. - Load Balanced: When enabled, traffic can be allocated to multiple active WAN links. - Weight: used with the Load Balanced option to distribute traffic over the various links.
 The system divides the value for Weight by the accumulated total of Weight values assigned to all links, to determine the ratio around which sessions will be distributed (e.g. if link A is assigned a value of 50 and link B is assigned 100, then link A's ratio will be 50/150=33% and link B's ratio will be 66%.
-In this scenario, link B will get twice as many sessions as link A). - Split Access: not operative for WiMAX unless a static address is assigned.
+In this scenario, link B will get twice as many sessions as link A). - Split Access: This allows an incoming session to initiate on a link even when the link is not the active (i.e. default route) link but is connected to the network.